Overall ranking: 88th out of 126 in the Complete University Guide for 2016.

 What you need to know

 Easy to get into?
-Six applications per place.
-Course entry requirements range from 240-320 UCAS points for degree level courses, with an average of 310.
+Course entry requirements range from 240-320 UCAS points for degree level courses, with an average of 280.
 Highly competitive for art, design, music and acting courses.

-Vital statistics: A total of 22,284 students: over 17,000 full-time undergraduates and more than 5,000 part-timers.
+Vital statistics: A total of 22,737 students: 18,769 full-time undergraduates and more than 5,000 part-timers.
 10 per cent are international students from over 80 different countries outside Europe.

 Teaching: 76th out of 126 for student satisfaction with teaching quality in the Complete University Guide.

 Graduate prospects: 76th out of 126 with 62.4 per cent finding graduate level employment after completing their degrees.

 Cheap to live there?
 About average - it costs around £85 per week to rent privately.

 Transport links: Buses and trains between Perry Barr and the city centre, Birmingham is easy to get to and from.
 All of the other campuses are equally close and accessible.

 The fun stuff

-Nightlife: As the country’s second city, Birmingham has a huge number of bars and clubs to suit all tastes.
+Nightlife: Birmingham has a huge number of bars and clubs to suit all tastes.
 There are live music venues across the city from pubs and intimate jazz bars to the O2 Academy and Jools Holland’s Jam House.
 The National Indoor Arena (NIA) and the LG (formerly the NEC) Arena are huge venues that draw big stars.

 Price of a pint: £2.58 on average in Birmingham, but head to the union bar for great deals.